Sugarloaf National Recreation Trail

 Trailhead

-From Big Bear Lake Village, take Route 38 east toward Onyx Summit.
-Parking area is just off Route 38 near the beginning of Forest Service Road 2N93.
+From Big Bear Lake Village, take Route 38 east approximately 12 miles toward Onyx Summit.
+Parking area is on the left (north) side of Route 38 near mile marker 38-SBD-32.5, at the beginning of Forest Service Road 2N93.
 Adventure Pass required.

 Get Directions →Trail Description

 Sugarloaf Mountain Trail is Big Bear's ultimate summit challenge, climbing to 9,952 feet - the highest point in the Big Bear Valley and one of the tallest peaks in the San Bernardino Mountains.
 This strenuous hike rewards determined hikers with absolutely breathtaking 360-degree views that stretch from the Pacific Ocean to the Mojave Desert on exceptionally clear days.
-The adventure begins at the parking area on Route 38, where you'll walk approximately one mile up the rocky Forest Service Road 2N93 before reaching the actual Sugarloaf National Recreation Trail.
+The adventure begins at the parking area on Route 38, where you'll walk approximately one mile up the rocky Forest Service Road 2N93 (a dirt road, not a trail) before reaching the actual signed Sugarloaf National Recreation Trail - this initial road walk is part of the total distance and elevation.
 The trail then climbs relentlessly through diverse ecosystems, starting in Jeffrey pine forest at lower elevations and transitioning to lodgepole pines, then whitebark pines near the summit.
 The continuous ascent gains approximately 3,000 feet over five miles, with the final two miles becoming significantly steeper and more challenging.
 The thin air at this altitude makes the climb even more demanding - pace yourself, take frequent breaks, and drink plenty of water.
-Multiple false summits can be mentally challenging, but persistence pays off.
-The true summit features an old fire lookout foundation and offers one of Southern California's most spectacular panoramas.
+Be prepared mentally for multiple false summits (you'll think you're almost there several times before reaching the true peak) - this psychological challenge is as tough as the physical effort.
+The true summit features the foundation of an old fire lookout tower and offers one of Southern California's most spectacular panoramas.
 On clear days, you can see San Gorgonio and San Jacinto to the west, the entire Big Bear Valley below, and the vast Mojave Desert stretching north.
 The peak often retains snow well into late spring, making trekking poles or microspikes advisable for early season attempts.
-This trail requires good physical fitness and proper preparation: bring plenty of water (at least 3 liters), high-energy snacks, sun protection, and layers for changing weather conditions.
-Start early to avoid afternoon thunderstorms common in summer months.
-This is a true mountain adventure that showcases Big Bear at its most wild and beautiful.
+This trail requires excellent physical fitness and proper preparation - recommended gear includes: at least 3 liters of water per person, trekking poles (highly recommended for descent), high-energy snacks and lunch, sun protection (hat, sunglasses, sunscreen), layers for changing weather conditions (fleece, wind jacket), and a first aid kit.
+Start very early (6-7am) to complete this long hike before dark and to avoid dangerous afternoon thunderstorms common during summer months (lightning risk is real at this elevation).
+This is a true mountaineering adventure that showcases Big Bear at its most wild and beautiful.

 Essential Trail Information